camunda/camunda-docs/docs/apis-tools/frontend-development/03-forms/02-embed-forms/02-embed-in-javascript.md

 ### CDN

 You can import the form viewer from a content delivery network (CDN), for example when you want to use the form viewer directly in a browser environment without bundling it with your application.
-Form-js is servbed via unpkg.
+Form-js is served via unpkg.
 Specify the version you want to reference in the URL.

 ```js
 <script src="https://unpkg.com/@bpmn-io/form-js@<VERSION>/dist/form-viewer.umd.js"></script>